tokio-rs/website/content/blog/2024-10-23-announcing-toasty.md

 # SQL and NoSQL

 Toasty supports both SQL and NoSQL databases.
-As of today, that means Sqlite and DyanmoDB, though adding support for other SQL databases should be pretty straightforward.
+As of today, that means Sqlite and DynamoDB, though adding support for other SQL databases should be pretty straightforward.
 I also plan to add support for Cassandra soon, but I hope others will also contribute to implementations for different databases.